Brasero (heater)

 A brasero (Spanish: "brazier") is a heater commonly used in Spain.
 It is placed under a table covered with a cloth that extends to the floor to provide heat for people sitting at the table.
 This arrangement (which is called a mesa camilla) is similar to the Japanese kotatsu or Iranian korsi.
 Braseros were traditionally heated with small pieces of charcoal, called cisco or picón; nowadays they are usually electric.
+Modernly, certain deposits of burning embers, such as the upper compartment of solid fuel heating boilers, are called braseros.